strickyak/nekotos/doc/readme.md

 The microkernel can transmit broadcast messages to and from other members of your game shard.
-Plan on each machine sending at most one 32-byte packet per second.
+Plan on each machine sending at most one 64-byte payload per second.
 There may be up to 8 players.

-Packets can contain up to 32 bytes of data.
+Packets can contain up to 64 bytes of payload.
 The first byte is the player number.
 The second byte is the length of the payload, 0 to 30.
 The remaining bytes are the payload.
 When you send a packet, the OS will put your player number in the first byte for you.
+So 66 bytes are required to hold the packet with its 2 byte header.

 Multiplayer games should be designed in a way that each node is authoritative for calculating the game play for its own disjoint